 - MailerLite offers 24/7 email & live chat support on premium plans.
 Constant Contact’s support hours are 8am – 10pm ET Monday – Saturday.

-- MailerLite’s file manager feature integrates with Google drive and helps keep email campaign images organized.
+- MailerLite’s file manager feature has an integration with Google Drive and helps keep email campaign images organized.

-- MailerLite’s paid plan has detailed campaign reports including click maps and opens by location.
+- MailerLite’s paid plan has detailed campaign reports in real-time including click maps and opens by location.

-- MailerLite has a free plan but with some limitations (e.g. no access to templates).
+- MailerLite has a free plan but with some limitations (e.g. no access to email templates).

 - With MailerLite you can connect your domain to create custom URLs for landing pages.

 MailerLite works out considerably cheaper, making it one of the more competitive Constant Contact alternatives.

 ConvertKit brands itself as the email platform for content creators: bloggers, artists, musicians, Youtubers, etc. Basically anyone running a creative business.

 - ConvertKit doesn’t have an email template gallery.
 Instead, users are encouraged to send plain-text emails.
 This, they say, improves deliverability and lets the reader focus on the email content/messaging.